Scope of this Policy

 If this access is requested, Gardior must respond to the request within a reasonable period.
 Gardior must give access in the manner requested, except where it is unreasonable or impracticable to do so.

-If Gardior refuses access we must give you written reasons that set out:
+If Gardior refuses access, we must provide written reasons that set out:

 - the reasons for the refusal except to the extent that, having regard to the grounds for the refusal, it would be unreasonable to do so; and